luckeiros/ticket-api/README.md

 ### Unit Test

 `EventViewModelTest` tests the different scenarios/states of the ViewModel.
 It uses Coroutines to run tests on its blocks and also the MockK library to mock the necessary.

-## Final Considerations

-One of the requirements for this test was to create any type of storage, but I couldn't make because of the limited time I had to make this test, not because of the deadline, but because I'm very overwhelmed in my current job and I almost had no time to do everything I wanted to do in this test.
-I had some ideas: using Room Database to cache the events already seen for at least 1 hour, avoiding unnecessary network requests for the same result.
-Also, if I had more time, I would apply Paging 3 from Jetpack to have a more concise and recommended pagination logic, but due to the lack of time, I had to make it the old way.
-Well, despite everything mentioned, I put my heart in this test, working a few days along the dawn, but that's it.

-Lucas